Amended October 14, 2019

-Responsibility for the operation of the investment portfolio is hereby delegated to the Controller, who shall act in accordance with established written procedures and internal controls for the operation of the investment program consistent with the Corporate Documents.
-The Controller shall be responsible for all transactions undertaken and shall establish a system of controls to regulate the activities of subordinate officials.
+Responsibility for the operation of the investment portfolio is hereby delegated to the Director of Finance, who shall act in accordance with established written procedures and internal controls for the operation of the investment program consistent with the Corporate Documents.
+The Director of Finance shall be responsible for all transactions undertaken and shall establish a system of controls to regulate the activities of subordinate officials.

 - Prudence: The standard of prudence to be used by the Investment Commission shall be the “prudent person” standard and the standard of care set forth in Arizona Revised Statutes for directors and officers which shall be applied in the context of managing the overall investment portfolio.
 The Investment Commission, acting in accordance with Arizona Revised Statutes, written procedures, the Corporate Documents and exercising due diligence, shall be relieved of personal responsibility for an individual security’s credit risk or market price changes, provided deviations from expectations are reported in a timely fashion and the liquidity and the sale of securities are carried out in accordance with the terms of the Corporate Documents.